paulxshen/Luminescent.jl/_sources/index.md

-# Features
+# Home
+## Overview

-Luminescent AI enables **generative design and simulation** of electromagnetic structures  in just a few lines of code!
+[Luminescent AI](https://luminescentai.com) enables **generative design and simulation** of electromagnetic structures  in just a few lines of code!
 We help design next generation **photonic integrated circuits, optical metasurfaces, RF and microwave circuits, and antennas** in diverse industries including **consumer electronics, automotive, telecom, datacenters and quantum computing**.
-We created a **fully differentiable and GPU-accelerated finite difference time domain (FDTD)** simulator and geometry generator.
+At the heart is our **fully differentiable and GPU-accelerated finite difference time domain (FDTD)** engine.
+## Features

 **Powerful**
 - Generative inverse design and simulation in just few lines of Python code!